🎁Wednesday, HappyOutcome Bias!

 So what can you do?
 Here are three tips to mitigate decision outcome bias:

-• Try to make fewer decisions - this may mean building more structure or delegating more frequently.
+- Try to make fewer decisions - this may mean establishing more structure or delegating more frequently.

-• Only make good decisions - this does not mean the outcomes will be good!
+- Only make good decisions - this does not mean the outcomes are good!

 ⚡Lightning: A great, recent medium story in one sentence or less

-• The former founder and COO of mushroom company Smillhold Adam DeMartino looks at one of the big business successes achieved during Covid and how astonishing it is.
+- The former founder and COO of the mushroom company Smillhold Adam DeMartino looks at one of the amazing business successes achieved during Covid.

 Your daily dose of practical wisdom: Do nothing

 Next time your schedule is free for ten minutes, instead of quickly checking emails or browsing the latest headlines, simply… do nothing?
-Just being with your thoughts has great value - it’s beneficial for creativity and reducing stress - so try to cultivate a little business of doing nothing.
+Just being in sync with your thoughts has great value - it is beneficial for creativity and reducing stress - so try to cultivate a little business of doing nothing.

 Learn something new every day through Medium journalism.Sign up here.